 Contributions to a Traditional IRA are tax-deductible if you and your spouse do not participate in a company-sponsored retirement plan.
 If one or both of you do contribute to a company-sponsored plan, then you will need to check the income limitations to see if you can deduct your IRA contribution.
 If you are not eligible to make a tax-deductible IRA contribution, you may still make a non-deductible IRA contribution.

 But you can’t leave money in a Traditional IRA forever.
-Once you reach age 72, you must start making required minimum distributions (abbreviated as RMDs.)
+Once you reach a certain age – 73, if you were born between 1951 and 1959; 75, if you were born on or after 1960 – you must start making required minimum distributions (abbreviated as RMDs.)
 Interestingly enough, RMDs are not required on Roth IRAs.

 6. Is there a maximum amount you can contribute to an IRA each year?

 The maximum amount you can contribute to a Traditional IRA and/or Roth IRA in 2023 is $6,500 if you’re under age 50, and $7,500 if you’re 50 or older.
 (Up from $6,000 and $7,000 limits in 2022.)